French Pastry Cream Recipe

 What makes this French Pastry Cream Recipe so good?

 Pastry cream is rich!
 But it only requires a few basic ingredients to make.
-It’s a thick custard which can be adjusted to be used as something that is pipeable or thinned out to be used as a sauce.
-The custard is made by whisking together milk, egg yolks, sugar, corn starch sugar and the main star of the show, vanilla beans!
+My recipe custard is made by whisking together milk, egg yolks, sugar, corn starch sugar and the main star of the show, vanilla beans!
+They all come together to help make it a thick enough to use in between cake layers or adjusted to be thin enough to be a sauce.

 Let’s talk Vanilla Beans!

 If you’ve never used a vanilla bean, you’re in for a treat.
-Although, I should say, if you don’t have access to vanilla beans, you can use vanilla bean paste, which will still give you that vanilla bean fleck throughout the pastry cream, or good quality, Pure Vanilla Extract.
+Although, I should say, if you don’t have access to vanilla beans, you can use vanilla bean paste, which will still give you that speckled vanilla bean look throughout the pastry cream, You can also use a good quality, Pure Vanilla Extract.

 There are so many wonderful things you can use Pastry Cream for including: